-Points Participation of Qualified Non-Profit Corporation 1 Material Participation in the development and operations of the Project through the Extended Use Period 2 Ownership interest of at least twenty-five (25%) in the general partner or non-investor member of the Owner that includes a distribution of financial benefits equal to the ownership interest through the Extended Use Period 3 Ownership interest of one-hundred (100%) in the general partner or non-investor membership of the Owner through the Extended Use Period
+Points Participation of Qualified Non-Profit Corporation 1 Material Participation in the development and operations of the Project through the Extended Use Period 2 Ownership interest of at least twenty-five (25%) in the general partner or non- investor member of the Owner that includes a distribution of financial benefits equal to or greater than the ownership interest through the Extended Use Period 3 Ownership interest of one-hundred (100%) in the general partner or non-investor membership of the Owner through the Extended Use Period

-- 1) Scoring Non-Profit Corporation Participation Certification, available on the Website - 2) The Qualified Non-Profit Corporation's IRS determination letter; and - 3) The Qualified Non-Profit Corporation's Articles of Incorporation evidencing the fostering of low-income housing as an exempt purpose; and - 4) A written narrative detailing the Material Participation of the Qualified Non-Profit Corporation in the Project including the number of hours and corresponding activities that will be undertaken on a quarterly basis.
+- 1) Scoring Non-Profit Corporation Participation Certification, available on the Website - 2) The Qualified Non-Profit Corporation's IRS determination letter; and

+- 3) The Qualified Non-Profit Corporation's Articles of Incorporation or By-Laws which evidence the fostering of low-income housing as an exempt purpose.
+The section of Articles or By-Laws which evidence the fostering of low-income housing as an exempt purpose should be clearly marked and highlighted; and - 4) A written narrative detailing the Material Participation of the Qualified Non-Profit Corporation in the Project including the number of hours and corresponding activities that will be undertaken on a quarterly basis.

-3) Unfavorable Practices
+4) Unfavorable Practices

-All Applications must include the Scoring - Unfavorable Practices Certification.
+All Applications must include the Scoring - Unfavorable Practices Certification, available on the Website.

-Projects may lose up to nine (9) points if at any time within the past three (3) years a Participant has been involved in a regulated affordable housing Project in which any of the following unfavorable practices apply:
+Projects may lose up to nine (9) points if at any time within the past three (3) years a Participant has been involved in a regulated affordable housing development in which any of the following unfavorable practices apply:

-- Record of unsatisfactory performance - Negative results on any physical inspection - Failure to provide and maintain amenities - Failure to provide and maintain services - Failure to construct or rehabilitate a development according to the governing architectural and construction guidelines - Failure to comply with any representations made in an Application - Failure to make satisfactory progress - Failure to utilize an Authority allocated resource - Involuntarily revocation of a Tax Credit Reservation - Record of uncorrected noncompliance - Filing of an IRS form 8823 - Failure to pay any fee or expense owed the Authority
+- Record of unsatisfactory performance - Negative results on any physical inspection - Failure to provide and maintain amenities as represented in an Application - Failure to provide and maintain services as represented in an Application - Failure to construct or rehabilitate a development according to the governing Standards for Architectural Planning and Construction - Failure to comply with any representations made in an Application - Failure to make satisfactory progress - Failure to utilize an Authority allocated resource - Return or revocation of a Tax Credit Reservation - Record of uncorrected noncompliance - Filing of an IRS form 8823 - Failure to pay any fee or expense owed the Authority, including compliance monitoring fees.